espressif/esp-drone/docs/en/rst/gettingstarted.rst

 Main Features
 ----------------

-ESP-Drone supports the following features:
+ESP-Drone has the following features:

 - Stabilize mode: keep the drone stable to achieve smooth flight.
 - Height-hold mode: control thrust output to keep the drone flying at a fixed height.
-- Position-hold mode: keep the drone flying at its current position.
+- Position-hold mode: keep the drone flying at a fixed position.
-- PC debugging: uses cfclient for static/dynamic debugging.
+- PC debugging: use cfclient for static/dynamic debugging.
 - Controlled by APP: easily controlled over Wi-Fi by your mobile APP.
 - Controlled by gamepad: easily controlled via the gamepad by cfclient.